Editor’s note: This post was updated on June 2, 2021.

 Don’t get me wrong: I dearly love burly barley wines and stouts darker than a starless night.
 But after spring emerges from another snowy winter, my tastes turn to lighter and brighter beers, especially ones brewed with fruit.
 It’s a style that grows on you.

 Categorically speaking, there’s no hard-and-fast definition for a fruit beer.
 Some are overly sweet, like candy, while others are so intensely fruity that they call to mind a boozy, watery smoothie.
 That’s a misfire.
 Fruit beers should not be about excess but rather integration, with strawberries, peaches, and apricots adding layers of flavor and aroma that work in tandem with hops and malt.
 Balance, not a teeter-totter tipping too far to one side.
-DRINKS beer with cheese

 Done properly, fruit can be deployed in a wide range of beer styles.
-Louisiana-based 5Abita’s graceful Strawberry Harvest is a crisp lager, while its zesty Grapefruit Harvest is an IPA—as is Dogfish Head’s apricot-driven Aprihop.
-San Francisco-based 21st Amend- ment Brewery’s Hell or High Watermelon is a smooth, American-style wheat ale, while Harpoon’s UFO Raspberry is a billowy, refreshing hefeweizen.
+Louisiana-based Abita brews a crisp, graceful Strawberry Lager, while Dogfish Head’s apricot-driven Aprihop is an IPA.
+San Francisco-based 21st Amendment Brewery’s Hell or High Watermelon is a smooth, American-style wheat ale, while Harpoon’s Peach Kettle is a refreshingly tart sour.

 Fruit also plays a starring role in many sour beers.
 Sweetness tempers the acidic punch of Belgian lambics, as well as a number of American wild and sour ales.
-In particular, fruit is a key ingredient in Allagash’s cherry-infused Coolship Cerise, Cascade Apricot Ale, and Goose Island’s two new tart, barrel-aged saisons.
-The brewery’s Gillian contains strawberries, honey, and white pepper; Halia is fermented with fresh peaches and pears inside wine barrels, where the wild yeast Brettanomyces goes to work, adding an earthiness and dry finish.
+In particular, fruit is a key ingredient in Allagash’s cherry-infused Coolship Cerise, in Sierra Nevada’s Wild Little Thing—with guava, hibiscus, and strawberry, and in Shiner‘s ginger-grapefruit Ruby Redbird.

 5 to Try

-After Abita’s brisk, low-alcohol lager (just 4.2 percent ABV) is filtered, brewers pour in Louisiana strawberry juice for aroma and flavor.
+Abita Strawberry Lager: After Abita’s brisk, low-alcohol lager (just 4.2 percent ABV) is filtered, brewers pour in Louisiana strawberry juice for aroma and flavor.&

 A serving suggestion: Spoon mascarpone from the tub onto some sliced fruit or toasted bread, and then sip your brew.
 It’s an indulgent pairing sure to bear fruit.